NoahDavey/100-days-of-code/log/r1-log.md

 Begun my integration with swyftx today, managed to get a solid start and got my balances.
 Though need to some up with some solution for asset Id mapping from swyftx -> our platform.
 Will see how i go with it

 ### R1D72
+Today worked on repurposing the CoinGecko asset mapping repository to become more generic and allow us to work with other exchanges.
+Mainly useful for something like supporting an exchange such as swyftx and their coins -> our coins.
+Tomorrow might have a crack at importing a fucktonne of assets into the db and then mapping those in the DB

 ### R1D73
 ### R1D74
 ### R1D75